WILL SOCIAL SECURITY BENEFITS INCREASE?

 Every day we receive phone calls from people who are getting retirement benefits from the SSA.
 Normally, these people have been receiving retirement benefits for number of years and now that they are getting older, their health is worse.
 For example, a 72 year old person called our office and told us he was receiving retirement benefits.
 He had recently undergone double leg amputations due to diabetes and wanted to know if he could get more money because now he was disabled.

-While it seems like this person should get more money from the SSA because of the amputations, the reality is benefits just don’t work that way.
+While it seems like this person should get more money from the SSA because of the amputations.
+The fact is benefits just don’t work that way.

 Your SSDI benefit amount is based on the amount of money you earned during your working years.
 Everyone’s SSDI amount is different.
 The only way to get a higher amount of SSDI money is to go back to work and earn more money than you did before.